 Another pleasant surprise was stumbling upon Borondo’s piece, which he painted in 2014 and titled “Memories”.

 I love his instinctive and strong trait, the way he shapes bodies and countenances with wide strokes, which are thick like the scenes he depicts.
 Here, the atmosphere giving off the man holding and smelling a heap of flowers is classic yet highly expressive, direct and gloomy, affecting and thought-provoking.

-BORTUSK LEER (SLO)
+BORTUSK LEER (UK)